CodeReviewDAO/dxd_codereview/Reviews/346 - Blockcerts on Casper (with Verifiable Credentials and Open Badges capability)/2 - Enable Issuing Casper Blockcerts (Verifiable Credentials) and Finalize Issuing/README.md

 ## Contribution Policies

-The project contains contributing and security policies and a Code of Conduct.
+The project contains contributing and security policies.
+In addition, pull request and issue fields are open to public participation.

 Requirement | Finding
 ------------ | -------------